 Diversity and inclusion at the Museum

-Museums are places for society to come together, reflect and discuss, but they can only be so if they are inclusive of the society within which they sit.
-We have a lot of work to do in diversifying our workforce, audiences, and the way we understand and talk about our collection.
+Museums are places for society to come together, reflect and learn.
+But they can only be so if they are inclusive of the society within which they sit.
+We have a lot of work to do to reach this goal.

 The founding of the Natural History Museum and its collection are intimately connected to Britain's colonial past.
 In holding collections that represent multiple ways of understanding the world and speaking to the past we must avoid presenting narrow, exclusionary visions of our history.

-We are focused on creating a more diverse workforce across all levels of the organisation and a workplace where everyone feels included and valued.
+We are creating a more diverse workforce across all levels of the organisation.
+We strive to be a workplace where everyone feels included and valued.

-We will be exploring how to encourage people to think about careers in museums and science, especially those who are underrepresented in our workforce.
+We want to encourage more people to consider careers in museums and science.
+Especially those underrepresented in our workforce.

 What we have achieved so far